 “Radical Acceptance” or “3 Things”

-I often teach “Radical Acceptance” as a first improv activity in my workshops as a way to create emotional safety and demonstrate how affirming and easy improv can be.
+I first I learned this activity from Jude Treder-Wolff in a workshop on managing change and often teach “Radical Acceptance” as a first improv activity in my workshops.
+It is a great way to create emotional safety and demonstrate how affirming and easy improv can be.
 As you read through the teaching steps, resist the urge to dismiss it because it is so simple.
 I’ve had seen huge grins on people who don’t normally speak up and one young man shared that he brought it back to his bachelor’s party and his friends all loved it!
 So if you want to engage staff, build a spirit of collaboration, and promote assertiveness, this activity will help.

 How to teach”Radical Acceptance”